Improving your indoor coverage

 Some mobile providers offer wifi calling.
-This allows you to connect to your broadband service to make calls – in addition to making them over the mobile network.
+This allows you to connect to your broadband service to make calls – as well as making them over the mobile network.
 Wifi calling can also be used over public wifi hotspots.

 Wifi calling is available on a range of smartphones and allows you to use their phone seamlessly without needing to download and use separate apps.
 You might need to contact your mobile provider to activate the service.